cncf/wg-serverless/whitepapers/serverless-overview/README.md

 * Event source may invoke multiple functions

 * Functions may require a mechanism for long-lasting bindings with underlying platform services, which may be cross function invocations.
-Functions could be short-lived but the bootstrap may be expensive if it needs to be done on every invocation, such as in the case of logging, connecting, mounting external data sources.
+Functions could be short-lived, but the bootstrap may be expensive if it needs to be done on every invocation, such as in the case of logging, connecting, mounting external data sources.

 * Each function can be written in a different code language from other functions that are using within the same application